Twobalance/GBM-Market-Engine/README.md

 ## 🎯 Project Overview

-**GBM Market Framework** is an advanced market microstructure simulation platform that replicates the dynamics of cryptocurrency and equity exchanges with mathematical precision.
+**GBM Market Framework** is an advanced market microstructure simulation platform that replicates the dynamics of crypto and equity exchanges with mathematical precision.
 Built on the foundation of **Geometric Brownian Motion (GBM)** enhanced with **Merton's Jump-Diffusion** model, GBM Market Framework provides researchers and practitioners with a realistic environment for studying price dynamics, market behavior, and trading strategies.

 This project demonstrates the practical application of stochastic calculus in financial modeling, combining theoretical rigor with an intuitive, professional-grade user interface.